 Can I transfer a loan secured against a property to another property?

 Some lenders might allow you to transfer a loan to another property, while others won’t.
 Fees may apply, and you would still be expected to keep up repayments during the transition period.

 If you’re a landlord, a secured loan might affect your tenancy agreement.
-Read our guide to secured loan eligibility to find out more.
+Read our guide to loan eligibility to find out more.

-Can I pay off a secured loan early?
+Can I pay off a loan early?